Most women with diabetes have a healthy baby.

 You’re not on your own, there’s lots of support to help you.
 You’ll get this from your healthcare team, but talk to your family and friends too.

 We’re here to help support you.
-We have lots of useful information to help you plan a healthy pregnancy, and if you still have more questions, give one of our trained counsellors a call on our helpline.
+We have lots of useful information to help you plan a healthy pregnancy, and if you still have more questions, give our helpline a call.
+Our helpline has highly trained advisors with counselling skills, and an extensive knowledge of diabetes to talk things through with you.

 You could also try this Planning for Pregnancy tool created by Tommy’s – a charity dedicated to making pregnancy safer.
 It'll help you learn what you need to know.